FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 ### Usage

-After installation, you can evoke the help call from the command line:
+After installation, you can invoke the help call from the command line:

 === "Source"
     ```console